Independent research fellowships & support for applications

 - Funding short-term visits to York from your existing employer to work with York staff on your proposal

 - You should first make informal contact with a relevant member of the Physics academic staff to make sure that your research interests are well-aligned with those of the Department.

-- Submit an application to Chair of Research Committee, Professor Irene D'Amico, which should include a CV and cover letter.
+- Submit an application to Chair of Research Committee, Professor Timo Gans, which should include a CV and cover letter.

 - Your CV should include your education history, employment record, publication record, conference presentations and other measures of esteem.
 Formal references are not required.

 - Your cover letter should include a brief summary of your research interests (1000 words maximum), its importance and impact, why you have chosen York as your host university, which funding authority you intend to apply to, and requests for any funding from the Department that you will require to help you prepare your fellowship proposal (with a justification).